 These analog thermometers are safe for the oven, so they can remain in your food as it’s cooked.
 However, when used as an instant-read, it does take additional time to display the temperature.

-There are multiple features that you can get when purchasing a meat thermostat, though the majority of those features only come with digital and not analog thermostats.
+There are multiple features that you can get when purchasing a meat thermometer, though the majority of those features only come with digital and not analog thermometers.
 Some of the most common benefits that you can find with the digital thermometer are listed below:

 - Fahrenheit and Celsius temperature readings